stevana/pipelining-with-disruptor/README.md

 The way it's implemented is that we spawn a separate thread that read the producer's cursors and consumer's gating sequences (`IORef SequenceNumber` in both cases) every millisecond and saves the `SequenceNumber`s (integers).
-After collecting this data we can create one dot diagram for everytime the data changed.
+After collecting this data we can create one dot diagram for every time the data changed.
 In the demo above, we also collected all the elements of the Disruptor, this is useful for debugging (the implementation of the pipeline library), but it would probably be too expensive to enable this when there's a lot of items to